Pork Tacos (Carnitas)

 Instructions

-• Cut up the pork tenderloin into small bite-sized pieces and season with salt and pepper; set aside.
+• Prep the pork.
+Cut up the pork tenderloin into small bite-sized pieces and season it with salt and pepper; set aside.

-• Heat oil in a large skillet set over medium-high heat.
-Add diced onions to the heated oil and cook for 2 minutes.
-Stir in garlic and cook for 15 seconds or just until fragrant.
+• Sauté the aromatics.
+Heat the cooking oil in a large skillet set over medium-high heat.
+Add the diced onions to the heated oil and cook for 2 minutes.
+Stir in the garlic and cook for 15 seconds or just until fragrant.

-• Add the pork to the skillet; season with brown sugar, oregano, chili powder, and cumin.
-Cook, stirring frequently, for about 10 minutes or until pork is cooked through.
+• Cook the pork.
+Add the diced pork to the skillet; season with brown sugar, oregano, chili powder, and cumin.
+Cook, stirring frequently, for about 10 minutes or until the pork is cooked through.

-• Stir in orange juice; continue to stir and scrape up the browned bits from the bottom of the pan.
-Add lime juice and continue to cook for 2 more minutes.
+• Add the orange juice and lime juice.
+Stir in the orange juice, then continue stirring and scraping up the browned bits from the bottom of the pan.
+Add the lime juice and continue to cook for 2 more minutes.

 Notes

 • Pork Choice: You don’t have to use pork tenderloin.
-You can also use pork shoulder or any other cut of boneless pork but remember that depending on the cut of pork, you may have to adjust the cooking time.
+You can also use pork shoulder or any other boneless cut of pork, but remember that, depending on the cut, you may need to adjust the cooking time.

 • Shredded Pork Method: Season the pork tenderloin thoroughly with all the spices before slicing it into pieces.
 Once cooked thoroughly, shred the pork using two forks or chop it finely with a knife.
 Afterward, return the pork to the skillet and let it simmer in the orange juice as instructed.